-For Clearwater, a resident's race or ethnicity, income, and disability are strong indicators for needing housing assistance through these various public housing programs.
+For Clearwater, a resident's income level is a strong indicator for needing housing assistance through these various public housing programs.
 The average income for all public housing programs is very low (less than \$12,000).
 Tenants and voucher holders, as well as applicants on waiting lists, are typically cost burdened and many are elderly and/or disabled.
 Due to their limited income, their housing needs include affordability, availability of assistance, accessibility improvements for the elderly and/or disabled, and Fair Housing options.